Escape to Northumberland County

 Beyond the butter tart

-There are so many baked goods on display, the variety of items available to you might become overwhelming for the uninitiated.
+There are so many baked goods on display the variety of items available to you might become overwhelming for the uninitiated.
 A plethora of tasty delights (and aromas) await you when you walk through those doors.
-Every single item in the store is gorgeous and enticing, freshly made, and enormous.
+Every item in the store is gorgeous, enticing, freshly made, and enormous.

 Next time you find yourself looking for a great Ontario Road trip destination, consider Northumberland County.
-With so much to see, do, experience, and taste – you won’t be disappointed.
+You won’t be disappointed with so much to see, do, experience, and taste.
+Get the Kawarthas Northumberland county Butter tart Tour Map and enjoy your butter tart tour.

 *note: All butter tart reviews are the opinions of Roguetrippers only, based on our experiences and personal preferences.
 Your opinions may vary.